Muhimbi/PDF-Converter-Services/Microsoft .NET/Convert PDF to PDF-A/README.md

 ### Building and Running the Sample Code

-Open the solution file in Visual Studio
+Open the solution file in Visual Studio.

 If the sample code is executed on the same server that runs the Muhimbi Conversion Service, then no changes are required.

-If the conversion service is located on a different machine, then change the `SERVICE_URL` as defined in `program.cs`, and replace `localhost` to the name or address of the server running the conversion service.
+If the conversion service is located on a different machine, then change the `SERVICE_URL` as defined in `program.cs`, and change `localhost` to the name or address of the server running the conversion service.

 With the change made, press `CTRL+F5` to build and run the application.
 After a few seconds the processed file will be opened in your system's PDF reader.